Compile workbook to EXE file

-Before compilation your need to verify that environment of your computer meets the requirements of the DoneEx XCell Compiler.
+Before compilation you need to verify that environment of your computer meets the requirements of the DoneEx XCell Compiler.

-You need to have the Microsoft Windows XP SP3 or higher and Microsoft Office 2003 SP3 or higher with the latest service pack and updates installed on your computer.
+To compile workbook to EXE you need to have the Microsoft Windows XP SP3 or higher and Microsoft Office 2003 SP3 or higher with the latest service pack and updates installed on your computer.
+Our product supports all 32-bit and 64-bit versions of Excel from 2003 and higher, including Excel from Office 365.
 Please make sure that Microsoft Office Visual Basic for Application (VBA) component is selected in your MS Office installation.

 We assume that you already downloaded and installed the DoneEx XCell Compiler on your computer.